 Other business people are another valuable source of business support.
 No matter what kind of business you’re thinking of starting, someone has been there and done that.
 Talking to other business people who have already established a successful business can go a long way towards avoiding pitfalls and provide insight into what works and what doesn’t.

 I’ve always found that other business people are willing to share their knowledge with others; if you can’t find someone locally to talk to, there’s a ever-growing network of business communities online (like this one!) where you can get the information you need, and sometimes good advice, too.
-You're always welcome to post your questions and comments on the Small Business Canada forum.
-And my Business Support library has links to Canadian organizations where you can get advice, find a mentor, or just talk to someone.
+My Business Support library has links to Canadian organizations where you can get advice, find a mentor, or just talk to someone.

 Are You Ready?